Creates an image that is a stereoscopic snapshot of a 3D scene.

 Left Depth Image,

 Right Depth Image — Counterparts to the snapshot images.
 The depth image represents the distance between the camera and objects in the scene.
-Objects closer to the camera are lighter, objects further from the camera are darker.
-These images always use 16 bit values (“16bpc”), regardless of the
+Objects closer to the camera are darker, objects further from the camera are lighter.

-Keywords: 3D, asymmetric, binocular, convert, draw, frustum, graphics, object, opengl, premium, pro, scenegraph, stereoscopic
+Keywords: asymmetric, binocular, draw, frustum, graphics, object, opengl, premium, scenegraph, stereoscopic